basscss/deprecated/README.md

-Margin and padding utilities are based on a global white space scale defined with variables.
+Immutable margin and padding utilities are based on a global white space scale defined with custom properties.
+These can dramatically help reduce the size of large stylesheets and allow for greater flexibility and quicker iteration when designing in the browser.

+## Naming Convention

-These utilities use a shorthand naming convention.
+Due to the ubiquitous nature of setting margin and padding, these utilities use a shorthand naming convention.

 <div class="overflow-scroll">
   <table class="mb2 table-flush table-light">